kubesphere/website/content/en/docs/application-store/_index.md

 ---
 title: "App Store"
-description: "Getting started with KubeSphere DevOps project"
+description: "Getting started with the App Store of KubeSphere"
 layout: "single"